helentran64/E-Commerce-System/README.md

 # E-Commerce-System

-This E-Commerce system replicate's Amazon's website.
-The system allows each registered customer to remove, add, and purchase the items in their cart.
+This E-Commerce system allows each registered customer to remove, add, and purchase the items in their cart.
 In addition, customers can add their home address to have the items shipped to their house, and they can see each rating of the listed products.
 The system will have data on all the registered customers and products that were ordered and shipped.